Parent & Student Handbook

 Evacuation Plan (Fire Drill Bell = exit out of building)

-5) In the event that we will need to board buses to transport the students to another site away from C.R.E.S. we would leave the park and walk towards the Scolari’s parking lot so that we could board the buses in an organized manner.
+5. In the event that we will need to board buses to transport the students to another site away from C.R.E.S. we would leave the park and walk towards the Raley’s parking lot so that we could board the buses in an organized manner.
 This type of evacuation would be done in communication and with the support of the WCSD School Police and the Superintendent’s office.
 The plan is that we would contact you through the Connect ED phone call system and that the local media would be making announcements as well as to the specifics of where you should come to pick up your child/children.
 Please be assured that we will stay with your child until a parent or legal guardian can come to get him/her.
+In the event of an emergency, YOU MUST SHOW PROOF OF ID to be reunited with your child.

 Shelter In Place Plan